-9 1免费版下 and TKMS, a German provider of integrated system solutions in maritime defense technologies with more than 180 years of experience in naval engineering, have signed a memorandum of understanding (MOU) to explore strategic collaboration related to the .
-TKMS is one of two qualified suppliers selected by the Government of Canada to bid on the procurement program, which will construct a new submarine fleet deployable in the Arctic.听听
+9 1免费版下 and TKMS, a provider of integrated system solutions in maritime defense technologies with more than 180 years of experience in naval engineering, recently signed a memorandum of understanding (MOU) to explore strategic collaboration related to the project.

-The agreement will see 9 1免费版下 join as a partner in the company鈥檚 (CDDE).
-Launched earlier in February with Western University as its first academic partner, the CDDE aims to bring together select Canadian universities, industry, Indigenous partners, government, and organizations to accelerate research, training and knowledge translation focused on maritime defence and dual-use applications.
+The agreement will see 9 1免费版下 join as a partner in the company鈥檚 the听 (CDDE), which brings together select Canadian universities, industry, Indigenous partners, government, and organizations to accelerate research, training and knowledge translation focused on maritime defence and dual-use applications.
 Dual-use research advances technologies that have both civilian and national security purposes, supporting areas such as cybersecurity, advanced manufacturing, public safety, economic growth and national resilience.

 We believe this initiative has significant potential to translate research excellence into national sovereignty and long-term public and economic benefit for Nova Scotia and Canada.